‘Sports Illustrated’ Model Georgia Gibbs Sizzles In Skimpy Red Bikini In Beach Snap On Instagram

 The model is holding her upper body up, propping her head toward the sky with her eyes closed and lips slightly parted in a rather seductive way.

 In the caption, Gibbs stated that she gets “separation anxiety” when she is away from the ocean.
-Though the photo has not geotag, she included the hashtag “home,” suggesting she is in Australia.
+Though the photo has no geotag, she included the hashtag “home,” suggesting she is in Australia.

 The photo, which she shared with her 602,000 Instagram followers, received more than 17,700 likes and more than 130 comments.